Playbook 2026 · For Advanced Marketers

 4. 04

-A twelve-minute, six-check operating discipline for accounts where the algorithm runs the bidding and a missed signal compounds quietly.
+A twelve-minute, six-check operating discipline for accounts where the algorithm handles bidding and one missed signal compounds silently.

 5. 05

-What AI rotates well, what it does not, and how to operationalise the rest.
-Statics versus video, hook frameworks, fatigue thresholds, format mix — by channel.
+What AI rotates effectively, what it cannot solve, and how to operationalize the rest.
+Statics versus video, hook frameworks, fatigue thresholds and format mix by channel.

 6. 06

-Which 2022 best practices stopped working — and what consolidation, audience structure and CBO defaults look like now.
+Which 2022 best practices stopped working — and what consolidation, audience architecture and CBO defaults actually look like now.

 7. 07